maicos-devel/scatterkit/docs/src/analysis-modules/index.rst

 Analysis modules
 ################

-This is a list of all analysis modules provided by MAICoS.
+This is a list of all analysis modules provided by Scatterkit.
 Note that we do not have an example section for each module.
 Instead, we refer to :ref:`userdoc-how-to`.
 Once you understand the basic structure taught there, you can work with all modules.
 If not, feel free to raise an issue in GitHub_ or ask us on